Tinkerforge/doc/de/source/Software/API_Bindings_openHAB.rst

 Requirements
 ------------

-* openHAB 2.5.0 or newer, openHAB 3 is currently not supported. openHAB 3 support will be added in the future.
+* openHAB 2.5.0 or newer, openHAB 3 is currently not supported.

 .. _api_bindings_openhab_install: